edupoux/MVA_2020_SL/TD_#2/README.md

 - Split it into 3 parts (80% / 10% / 10%)
 - Use the 80% for training (extract CFG rules + learn CFG rule probabilities)
-- Use the first 10% for development purposes (whatever you want to use them it)
+- Use the first 10% for development purposes (whatever you want to use it)
 - Use the last 10% to evaluate your parser.
 To keep it simple, you can evaluate your part-of-speech accuracy only, i.e. via the percentage of tokens for which your parser choses the correct